mytech-today-now/wp-meme-player-2/PromptBuilding.md

     - **Data Handling:**
         - **Playlist Data Retrieval:** Implement efficient data retrieval mechanisms to fetch and display playlists based on sorting, grouping, and pagination criteria.
         - **Caching Mechanisms:** Utilize caching strategies to store frequently accessed data, reducing database queries and enhancing performance.
+        - **Data Validation:** Ensure that all user inputs are validated and sanitized to prevent security vulnerabilities like SQL injection or cross-site scripting (XSS) attacks.
     - **Media Synchronization:**
         - **Automatic Media Library Integration:** Ensure that media items added to playlists are automatically synchronized with the WordPress media library, maintaining consistency across the site.
         - **Metadata Consistency:** Implement synchronization of media metadata (title, description, URL) between playlists and the media library to ensure uniformity.